- This event has passed.

 Mike Garson, pianist, recording artist with David Bowie

-Kate Crash, music
+Kate Crash, music and MC

 Danielle Winkler: reading the words of Kate Johnson

 Performance Rant by Michael J. Masucci with Robert Lowden, bass guitar, and Aziz Yehia, drums

 LIncoln Smith: montage

 Robert Lowden, digital artist

 Charity Wu, Paula Holt, Sue Tsao, Theatrical Producers

 Susanna B. Dakin, writer, publisher, co-founder 18th Street Arts Center

 Shannon Daut, Cultural Affairs Manager, City of Santa Monica